eddie-energy/architecture/arc42/06-runtime-view/eligible-party-gets-historical-data/eligible-party-gets-historical-data.md

 ---
-title: Eligible Party Gets Historical Data
+title: Access to Historical Data
 ---

 <!-- Add runtime diagram or textual description of the scenario/